ControlAltTea/ControlAltTea/README.md

 <img src="/images/banner.png" width="100%">

 ### Hello, my name is Tea.
-I am a fullstack software engineer using the MERN stack, with a background in game design and special education, making the transition to web design leading with accessibility at every step of development.
+I am a fullstack software engineer using the MERN stack, with a background in game design and special education, leading with accessibility at every step of development.
 If you see anything that requires better means of accessibility, please feel free to submit a PR and we can collaborate!

 ## Below are my various networks: